-Panasonic GX80 versus Sony RX100 III
+Panasonic GX80 vs Sony RX100 III

-The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in April 2016 and May 2014.
+The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in April 2016 and May 2014.
 The GX80 is a mirrorless interchangeable lens camera, while the RX100 III is a fixed lens compact.
 The cameras are based on a Four Thirds (GX80) and an one-inch (RX100 III) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (32 percent) than the Panasonic GX80.
 In this context, it is worth noting that neither the GX80 nor the RX100 III are weather-sealed.